Want to visit the Fly Geyser? Here’s everything you need to know.

 This geothermal geyser is constantly spraying water five feet in the air, depositing minerals, which then results in the growth of multi-colored algae on the terraces.
 That means you can visit multiple times and it will continue to change.

-Note: Keep in mind that they ask you to put away your phone and cameras during the tour.
-They do this so that you can enjoy the property and connect with the land as you explore, and it’s also for your safety!
+Keep in mind that they ask you to put away your phone and cameras during the tour.
+They do this so that you can enjoy the property and connect with the land as you explore.
+It’s also for your safety!
 You will be traversing different landscapes and need to watch where you are stepping.
 Once you arrive at the Fly Geyser, you can take your photos there.

 The first thing we saw on the tour was an art installation called the Pier by Matthew Shultz, which made its debut at Burning Man in 2011 and came back to Burning Man in 2012 with a ship.
 The boardwalk was beautifully set against a dry lake bed.

 As a photographer, the current nature walk definitely doesn’t leave you with a ton of time to shoot, but it is currently the only option.
 We had a chance to chat with the FBRHR Executive Director and they plan to put together a photography specific tour in the future.
 Check their site for the most up-to-date info.

 This is the gear we packed:

 Fly Ranch has roughly 100 pools on the property with a couple of dozen springs.
 Some of them are as small as dinner plates, and others are the size of big swimming pools.